Aaryan-debug/learn-github/README.md

 # learn-github
-This repository is meant for learning git
+This repository is meant for learning gitI am editing the README file.
+Adding some more details about the project description.